woossi0/suite/docs/usermanual/source/sysadmin/security/multiuser/index.rst

 By default, GeoServer comes with two users:

-* An administrative account ("admin")—This account has the ability to read or write anything in the GeoServer catalog.
+* An administrative account (``admin``)—This account has the ability to read or write anything in the GeoServer catalog.
-* A master, or "root", account—This is an administrator account of "last resort" that is only to be used for disaster recovery purposes.
+* A master, or ``root``, account—This is an administrator account of "last resort" that is only to be used for disaster recovery purposes.
 This account can not be disabled or modified.
-See _SOMETHING_.
+See the GeoServer documentation on the `root account <../../../geoserver/security/root.html>`_.

 In addition to the named users above, many functions are available through anonymous access, with no user account required.
 Functions allowed anonymously include viewing capabilities documents, executing GetFeature and GetMap requests, and using the Demo Request Builder.

 Reading to set up a multi-user system
 -------------------------------------

-There are a few good reasons to set up accounts with more granular access than the defaults.
-Many of these considerations are not unique to GeoServer, but instead apply to any security situation.
+There are good reasons to set up accounts with granular access.
+Many of these considerations are not unique to GeoServer, but instead apply to any security situation:

 * Need-to-know basis—Not every user should have access to the same information.
 * Minimizing disaster—Accounts with more fine-grained access lack the ability to accidentally (or maliciously) inflict widespread damage to the system.
 * Audit trail—Sequestering access to certain GeoServer resources allows system administrators to keep track of who has made what changes.

-.. todo:: Other reasons?
+.. todo:: What other reasons?

 .. todo:: Can we even audit who has done what in GeoServer?